Azoospermia = No sperm in semen

 - Genetic problems were the vasa is absent from birth

-- Some surgeries done on the prostrate can also cause Obstructive Azoospermia
+- Some surgeries done on the prostate can also cause Obstructive Azoospermia

 Treatment options for Obstructive Azoospermia